Respiratory System in humans

-Trachea is a tube made of cartilage rings.
-Trachea is the passage through which air enters the lungs.
+The trachea is a tube made of cartilage rings.
+The trachea is the passage through which air enters the lungs.
 Its walls are lined with cilia that prevent the suspended particles from being lodged in the lungs if any in the air.

 It connects the trachea to the lungs.
 Air passes through them to a large number of bronchioles.

 They are the small narrow tubes that cover the entire area of the lungs.
 Each bronchiole opens into an alveolus.